MehdiShahbazi/DQN-Frozenlake-Gymnasium/README.md

 ## Description
 This repository hosts a Python implementation of the Deep Q-Network (DQN) algorithm, a powerful method within the realm of Deep Reinforcement Learning (DRL).
 We apply DQN to solve the [FrozenLake-v1](https://gymnasium.farama.org/environments/toy_text/frozen_lake/) environment provided by the Gymnasium library.
 The agent's objective is to navigate across a frozen lake, moving from the starting point to the goal while avoiding falling into any holes.
-The implementation aims to showcase the effectiveness of DQN in mastering this classic control problem while also serving as a reference for those interested in utilizing and practicing DQN.
+The implementation aims to showcase the effectiveness of DQN in mastering this classic control problem while also serving as a reference for those interested in utilizing and practicing/learning DQN.

 ## Introduction